 Registering your vehicle

-If you intend to live here for more than 12 months, you must register any vehicles you’re bringing with you immediately.
-There’s no grace period for driving in Jersey with foreign registration plates if your intention is to live here long term.
+If you intend to live here for more than 12 months, you need to register any vehicles you’re bringing with you immediately.

 To register your vehicle, you need to complete the steps below:

 Step 1.
 Visit Jersey Customs at Customer and Local Services (CLS) at La Motte Street to pay any:

 Documents you need to provide Customer and Local Services (CLS) to pay your GST and VED: